 In an effort to pay homage to the Alliance’s past contributions while recognizing its role in the modern era, NATO leaders, specifically Chancellor Merkel and President Trump, dedicated the Berlin Wall and 9/11 Article 5 memorials on the grounds of the new NATO headquarters—a “21st century headquarters for a 21st century Alliance.”
 As the 2017 Summit followed the Manchester terrorist attack, an air of solemnity encapsulated the meeting, adding gravity to discussions focused on making the North Atlantic region and rest of the world more safe and peaceful.

-Intrigue surrounded the summit when President Trump not explicitly stating that the U.S. upholds Article 5, the Three Musketeer “one for all, all for one” clause of collective defense.
+Intrigue surrounded the summit when President Trump did not explicitly state that the U.S. upholds Article 5, the Three Musketeer “one for all, all for one” clause of collective defense.
 However, Secretary General Stoltenberg predicated that actions speak louder than words and that the United States has proven its support for collective defense through its military budget and NATO involvement.
 President Trump later offered his support of Article 5 in May of 2018.

 Last year’s summit highlighted fairer burden-sharing across the Alliance.
 Stoltenberg and Trump in particular prioritized defense spending and the 2014 Defense Investment Pledge with its call on NATO members to fulfill its 2-20 rule of spending two percent of national GDP on defense, with 20 percent of that allocated towards equipment.
 By discussing development plans, the Alliance questioned how its members would share the burden of military spending, invest additional funding in key military capabilities and also how they would contribute to NATO missions and operations.